LeeBigelow/pegasus-theme-slatest/README.md

 Todo:

 * On-Screen keyboard for searching/filtering?
-* All Games collection (only useful searching/filtering working)
+* All Games collection (only useful if searching/filtering working)

 Notes: